AbhijitManepatil/Face-Detection/README.md

-As a result we will recive the following list from MTCNN()..........
+As a result we will recive the following list from MTCNN()

     [{'box': [305, 13, 33, 44],
     'confidence': 0.9999947547912598,